pranoyr/attention-models/README.md

 # end token should be last token in the sequence followed by padding
 tgt_seq = torch.randint(1, vocab_size, (batch_size, tgt_timesteps))

-# start token should be  first token in the sequence
+# start token should be the first token in the sequence
 tgt_shifted = torch.randint(1, vocab_size, (batch_size, tgt_timesteps))

 # forward pass